Mission

 The New Jersey Army National Guard closed its largest combat deployment since World War II - the 2,900 soldiers of the 50th Infantry Brigade Combat Team served 10 months in Iraq - with a parade and celebration in downtown Trenton, NJ.

-Colonel Lisa J. Hou, D.O., is the Interim Adjutant General and Commissioner of the New Jersey Department of Military and Veterans Affairs.
+Maj.
+Gen. Lisa J. Hou, D.O., is the Adjutant General of New Jersey and Commissioner of the New Jersey Department of Military and Veterans Affairs.

-Prior to being selected by Governor Philip Murphy on October 18, 2020, Colonel Hou served as the Assistant Commissioner for Operations, Deputy Adjutant General (DAG) for New Jersey.
+Prior to being selected by Governor Philip Murphy on October 18, 2020, General Hou served as the Assistant Commissioner for Operations, Deputy Adjutant General (DAG) for New Jersey.

 Previously, Dr. Hou served in the dual roles of commander of the Medical Command and the State Surgeon.
 In those capacities, she was responsible for the medical and dental readiness of more than 6,000 soldiers.